 Often, these legal processes can be complex, and require the assistance of an experienced Leesburg child support lawyer.
 The right family attorney will be able to produce a strong case that can assist you in achieving the best possible outcome for your situation.
 A capable legal professional will be able to assist you as soon as possible.

 Determining Child Support

 Child support is determined based on the gross income of both of the parties, the number of children that the parties have together who are under 18, whether either parent has another minor child who they are responsible for supporting, and any costs of work-related childcare expenses for the children that the parties have together.
 The court also considers health, dental and vision insurance premiums that may be paid by one parent for the children, and any spousal support that may be payable between the parties.
-A Leesburg child support attorney can aid in best determining the course of action required based on the specifics of a case.
+A proactive Leesburg child support attorney can aid in best determining the course of action required based on the specifics of a case.

 In Virginia, child support is required to be paid until a child is 18.
 However, if a child turns 18 while they are still in high school and living in the home of the party receiving support, then support will typically continue until age 19 or until the child graduates high school, whichever happens first.
 If the child is disabled and unable to support themselves, there is also a way to ask the court to extend child support beyond the age of 18 in Virginia.

 Recently Acquired Income Deficiency Syndrome